pujiayue/pujiayue.github.io/_pages/about.md

   - Awarded in *October 2023*

 # 🤝 Meetings
-- ACL(The Association of Computational Linguistics) 2024, Bangkok, Thailand
+- ACL(The Association for Computational Linguistics) 2024, Bangkok, Thailand

 <!--
 # 💬 Invited Talks